digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 package that uses an interface definition from a dependency package can never upgrade that dependency to a new version.

-For this reason, we strongly recommend that interfaces always be defined in their own packages separately from templates.
+For this reason, it is strongly recommend that interfaces always be defined in their own packages separately from templates.

 Best Practices